Don’t have time to read? Then give it a listen.

 MAKE FLASHCARDS.
 Yes, you might have read it in countless other blogs as well about making flashcards.
-You know why?
+Do you know why?
 Because it ACTUALLY works.

-To many making flashcards may seem troublesome but it’s miles ahead of any step that helps your vocabulary to improve.
-What I DO is I fold down chart papers into the smallest possible folds and then cut it off accordingly.
-I always a stack prepped to learn a new word.
-What you do is, take one of those unwritten cards,write the word in all capital letters on one side.
+Too many making flashcards may seem troublesome but it’s miles ahead of any step that helps your vocabulary to improve.
+What I DO is fold down chart papers into the smallest possible folds and then cut it off accordingly.
+I always have a stack prepped to learn a new word.
+What you do is, take one of those unwritten cards, and write the word in all capital letters on one side.
 On the other side, you write its meaning and a synonym followed by a correct sentence using the word you just learned.
 Search the word up in the dictionary and it’s advised you also write down what part of speech it is.

-Activity: Find out the meaning of all the words you can see from the picture above.
+Activity: Find out the meaning of all the words you can see in the picture above.
 It will help you learn a few words in the process as well.

 When it comes to grammar nothing beats practice in helping to gain an iron fist over it.
 Most people, even after successfully passing so many strenuous exams often make basic grammatical errors.
 What’s more interesting is that these errors often go unnoticed.
 So, how do you stay aloof of this?

-Well,it’s simple.
+Well, it’s simple.
 If you want to see your grammar take good shape and have no blemish then practice it.
-Practicing grammar seems weird if you’re not actually tasked with it which has a dire consequences to your well being.
+Practicing grammar seems weird if you’re not actually tasked with it which has dire consequences for your well-being.
 Well, fear not.
-I will share another helpful tip that I applied since my first grammar class.
+I will share another helpful tip that I applied in my first grammar class.
 My father always insisted that I write simple sentences.
 I never really got the point of it.
 After years of trying to unravel the mystery behind it I realized the answer was simple and right in front of my eyes.

-When you practice writing,whatever it is that you want to write using simple sentences, chances are you are right in properly phrasing it or having the right subject verb agreement.
-Well, the next question why would i needlessly write,right?
+When you practice writing, whether you want to write using simple sentences, chances are you are right in properly phrasing it or having the right subject-verb agreement.
+Well, the next question why would I needlessly write, right?
 What I did was that I maintained a diary from class 3 to class 7 straight.
 There wasn’t much in it.
 Apart from some weird caricatures, it was mostly filled with records of mundane issues I found interesting.
-Later on, I realized this journal was a living proof of how my grammar improved day by day.
-Also,reading the journal also gives me a good laugh.
+Later on, I realized this journal was living proof of how my grammar improved day by day.
+Also, reading the journal also gives me a good laugh.

 As for my latest go-to book